why

 ———

-And yet, when making choices about what to put on our bodies, it's easy to brush off toxicity concerns with excuses like "everything's killing me," or "the dose is so low," or "what are the chances?"
+That sounds fear-mongery, and it's easy to brush off toxicity concerns with rationalizations like "everything's killing me," or "the dose is so low," or "what are the chances?"
 But what do you do when one of those adverse outcomes really does happen?

 Compound the above toxicity concerns with the fact that the FDA does not test ingredients or final products for safety, and we have a serious problem.

 The FDA restricts use of only 11 ingredients for safety concerns in the U.S.2 Eleven!
 These aren't even the fun ones like phthalates or parabens, but pretty obvious items such as chloroform.
-In stark contrast, the EU has banned more than 1,300 ingredients.3
+In stark contrast, the EU has banned more than 1,300 ingredients.

 Then there's the problem that even if it is banned (as are mercury compounds), it's not necessarily enforced: there is still mercury in mascara, and even the UN is okay with that.4 Plus, labeling loopholes make it nearly impossible to feel confident that all ingredients have been properly disclosed.